What is the China Cybersecurity Classified Protection System (CCPS/MLPS)

 The essence of the law – explained

-They are also required to address security risks presented by new technologies and applications.
+They are also expected to address security risks arising from new technologies, applications, and more complex digital environments, including cloud platforms, connected devices, and other data-intensive systems.
 The CCPS emphasizes the importance of security protection capability, which is, the ability to prevent, detect and recover from threats, incidents, and damage.

 Practical takeaways for international companies in China